christoffetzer/SCONE_HOSTINSTALLER/README.md

 ## Future Work

+* show how to install a our patched Docker engine instead

 * provide a local Docker registry with TLS access only.

 * we plan to support hosts managed by Ubuntu MaaS: we plan to provide preconfigured SCONE host images for MaaS - as soon as custom MaaS images are supported (again).

-Author: Christof Fetzer, March 2017
+Author: Christof Fetzer, 2017